Exact charged black hole solutions in D-dimensions in f(R) gravity: Conclusions

 \section{Conclusions}

 In this work we obtained an exact charged black hole solution with dynamic curvature in $D$-dimensions in Maxwell-$f(R)$ gravity.
-Without specifying the form of $f(R)$ we solved the Einstein-Maxwell equations with a spherically symmetric metric ansatz.
-The general black hole solution we found, depending on the choices of the parameters, it can be reduced to the Reissner-Nordstr\"om black hole in $D$-dimensions of the Einstein gravity and to the known charged black hole solution with constant curvature in $f(R)$ gravity.
-All our general solutions in various dimensions consist of only polynomials and they reveal interesting properties when compared to RN black holes.
+Without specifying the form of $f(R)$ we solved the Einstein-Maxwell equations under a metric ansatz with $g_{tt}g_{rr}=-1$.
+The general black hole solution we found, depending on the choices of the parameters, can reduce to the Reissner-Nordstr\"om black hole in $D$-dimensions in Einstein gravity and to the known charged black hole solution with constant curvature in $f(R)$ gravity.
+We also obtained new charged $D$-dimensional solutions in the case of $c_1=-1$.
+All of our general solutions in various dimensions consist of only polynomials and logarithmic terms, and with the constraints they reveal interesting properties when compared to RN black holes.

-In $(3+1)$-dimensions the form of $f(R)$ can be solved explicitly and the found polynomial solution with dynamic curvature was compared with the usual $(3+1)$-dimensions RN black hole in the Einstein Gravity.
+In $(3+1)$-dimensions the form of $f(R)$ can be solved explicitly and the found polynomial solution with dynamic curvature was compared with the usual $(3+1)$-dimensions RN black hole in the Einstein gravity.
 The main characteristics of our solutions are the presence of a dynamic curvature $R(r)$ and a non-zero gravitational action $F(r)$, while the RN black hole has a constant curvature and zero gravitational action.
 This fact gives a rich spectrum of thermodynamical properties of our charge black hole solution.

-We studied analytically the thermodynamics of the charge black hole in a spherical topology in asymptotically flat, dS and AdS spacetimes calculating the the Bekenstein-Hawking entropy, the quasi-local energy, the Hawking temperature and the heat capacity.
-For the flat and AdS spacetimes, as the charge of the black hole is increasing the Bekenstein-Hawking entropy and the quasi-local energy are also increasing.
-The opposite effect is observed in the case of the cosmological constant.
-The increase of vacuum energy is giving less Bekenstein-Hawking entropy and the quasi-local energy.

-In the case of the dS spacetime we found that the Bekenstein-Hawking entropy $S$ first increases gradually from a small value when the Cauchy horizon coincides with the event horizon, then it decreases to another small value when the event horizon coincides with the cosmological horizon.
-As we discussed in the last Section this behaviour can be understood using the generalised second law of thermodynamics.
+We studied analytically the thermodynamics of the charge black hole in $(3+1)$-dimensions and compared with the RN black holes in Einstein gravity, calculating the thermodynamical mass, Hawking temperature, Bekenstein-Hawking entropy and heat capacity.
+Firstly, the thermodynamical mass of the black hole we obtained via the First Law reveals the entanglement of the parameter $m$ and $q$ when they contribute to the black hole mass.
+In Einstein gravity, the parameter $m$ and $q$ represent the mass and charge respectively, while in the black hole solution in $f(R)$ gravity, the real mass is a complicated combination of parameter $m$ and charge $q$ due to the nonlinear of the $f(R)$ gravity.
+Then for the other thermodynamical quantities the behaviors of the black holes in $f(R)$ gravity are similar with the RN black holes in Einstein gravity in general, but the former ones possess lower Hawking temperature, lower Bekenstein-Hawking entropy and lower absolute value of the heat capacity.